SamiBouakline/stuck-in-the-mud-java-game/README.md

 The goal of the project was to practice **Java Swing**, **event-driven design**, and **managing game state** in a small interactive application.

+## Features
+- Roll five dice with a single button click
+- Dice showing 2 or 5 become “stuck” automatically
+- Tracks current score as dice are rolled
+- Detects end of game when all dice are stuck
+- Simple, intuitive GUI for continuous gameplay

 ## Technical Concepts
 - Java Swing for GUI components and layouts
 - Event-driven programming using ActionListeners